autocontracts/permissioned-blocks/whitepaper.md

 5. The Endorser then calls the same calculateCommission function as Bob did, using the previous state information <i>balance</i> and <i>tax</i> and the <i>commission</i> input parameter Bob used to verify that the IPFS address stored in the <i>proposed_state</i> member variable is correct.
 If so, the Endorser then copies the <i>proposed_state</i> value to another member variable of the smart contract called <i>state</i> which holds the new verified IPFS address of the statechain.

 ### Simple Contracts - No validation required
-There is a use case when validation of the statechain is not necessary.
+There is are use cases when validation of the statechain is not necessary.
 This is when the smart contract does not have functions that  calculate changes in state information.
-Instead, the purpose to the smart contract is a reference to digital content that the owner of the contract would like to publish.
+Instead, the purpose to the smart contract is to reference to digital content (e.g. a pdf file) that the owner of the contract would like to publish.

-## IPFS as Decentralised Storage
+### Multiple statechains
+A smart contract could also be configured in a hybrid to have two or more statechains.
+For example, there may be one statechain that does not require validation, and other statechains that require validation but by different oracles.

 ## Statechain Security Model